Mostly contracting random maps: Local contraction

-\begin{maincor} Let $f:\Omega\times X \to X$ be a continuous random map with the local contraction property.
-Then there is only a finite number of ergodic $f$-stationary probability measures $\mu_1, \dots, \mu_r$.
-Their topological supports are pairwise disjoints and are exactly the minimal $f$-invariant closed subset of~$X$.
-Moreover, the following statements hold:
+\end{enumerate} \end{defi}} \begin{maincor} {Let $(X,d)$ and $(\Omega,\mathscr{F},\mathbb{P})$ be a compact metric space and a Bernoulli product probability space, and consider a continuous random map $f:\Omega\times X \to X$ with the local contraction property.} Then, there are only finitely many ergodic $f$-stationary probability measures $\mu_1, \dots, \mu_r$.
+Their topological supports are {pairwise disjoint.
+These supports are precisely the minimal \(f\)-invariant closed subsets of \(X\).} \ } where $C(X)$ is the space of real-valued continuous functions on $X$ with the uniform norm $\|\cdot \|_\infty$ and consider the sequence of operators